comphack/comp_hack/docs/guide/chapters/config.rst

 using a syringe reverts the selected demon back to its base variant.
-If set to PRESERVE_VARIANTS, any demon which has undergone Mitama Fusion since this feature was introduced will instead be reverted to the variant it was prior to that fusion, provided that said variant is not one of the special reversions listed in SPECIAL_REBIRTH_EXTRACTIONS within the constants.xml file.
-Demons that underwent Mitama Fusion prior to this feature's existence will always be reverted back to their base variant, if not a special extraction.
+If set to PRESERVE_VARIANTS, any demon which has undergone Mitama Fusion since this feature was introduced will instead be reverted to the variant it was prior to that fusion.
+Demons that underwent Mitama Fusion prior to this feature's existence will be reverted back to their base variant.

+The behavior of this setting can be overridden on a case-by-case basis by specifying SPECIAL_REBIRTH_EXTRACTIONS within the constants.xml file.

 Example
 """""""